-- Restate objectives/KPIs in the results section so judges can easily reference this information. - Provide context with historical data, industry benchmarks, competitors, etc. - Explain why the results you are presenting are important.
-How did the results tie together and impact the brand and business? - Identify changes in barriers & behaviors if applicable. - Explain how you know it was your marketing efforts that led to the results. - Retrofitting objectives is one of the most common judge complaints. - Eliminate or address other factors in the marketplace that could have contributed to your success.
+- Restate objectives/KPIs so judges can easily reference objectives against your results. - Provide context with historical data, industry benchmarks, competitors, etc. - Explain why the results you are presenting are important.
+How did the results tie together and impact the brand and business? - Explain how you know it was your marketing efforts that led to the results. - Eliminate or address other factors in the marketplace that could have contributed to your success.
 Judges value honesty they are senior members of the industry and will downscore where information is witheld.